waste

 Design is the answer.

 An accurate design is at the core of solving the waste issue.
 Changing the way we conceive products is absolutely crucial.
-We need thoughtful items in every single field and category – fashion, furniture, technology, etc.
+We need intentionally designed items in every single field and category–fashion, furniture, technology, and beyond.

-Products made with eco, recycled materials.
-That will have multiple lives and eventually enter a circular pattern.
+Products made with eco, recycled materials taht can have multiple lives and eventually enter a circular pattern.

-By the way, it was so in the past in terms of lifetime.
-Now the life of a garment is just a couple of washings, the life of a cell phone, less than one year.
+By the way, this was the standard in the past in terms of lifetime.
+Products were built to endure.
+Now, the life of a garment barely exceeds a couple of washes, and a mobile phone lasts less than a year.

-Moreover, the convenience culture played a huge role in maximizing waste habits and proliferating throwaway tendencies.
+Moreover, convenience culture played a significant role in exacerbating wasteful habits and proliferating a throwaway mentality.
 Buying a new item is cheaper than repairing it.
-So throw it away and buy another one – even if it will last just a few months.
-The never-ending cycle has been triggered.
+So people throw things away and replace them—even if the new item lasts only a few months.
+And so, the never-ending cycle continues.

-Unless a new generation of designers, aware of the problem and touched by it, will be willing to change for the better.
+Unless a new generation of designers, aware of the issue and moved by it, steps forward to make a difference–to change for the better.

 Will I Am